hvdb/simple-versioner/README.md

 `-b:BRANCH` -> Specify a different branch as release branch.
 `-nu` -> Do not set the buildnumber in azure, only update the version in the provided json file.
-`-mp` -> When specified the generate version will be based on the date and time. ie: `2022.3.1647715987`
+`-mp` -> When specified the generate version will be based on the date and time. ie: `2022.3.1647715987` `-ntc` -> No Tag Check, when passed it will not throw an error if the tag already exists.
+Handy when you need to recreate the version later on in the build process.
+Or don't care about tag already exists.

 ### Using it in the Azure DevOps pipelines